Tu1026/COVID19_Tweets_Dataset/README.md

     keywords: virus, coronavirus, covid, nvoc2019 (i.e., only ncov19 are
     present in the data set).
 This data was lost due to technical errors.
+  - Our dataset is currently missing tweed-ID entries for April 18th keywords:nvoc2019.
+This data was lost due to technical errors

 ## Hydrating Tweets